SeekND/microflyingwing/README.md

 # Micro Flying Wing

 These are the plans for a 3" flying wing.
+You can find the plans under **Plans** folder and the added STL's to mount the motor or all electronics under the **STL** folder.

-You can see the several iterations the wing went through in the following videos:
+You can also see the several iterations the wing went through in the following videos:

 ## Tiny whoop controller in Tiny Whoop format:
 https://www.youtube.com/watch?v=xWtqxx2DlH4